coder/coder/docs/admin/users.md

 - To find active users, use the filter `status:active`.
 - To find admin users, use the filter `role:admin`.
+- To find users have not been active since July 2023: `status:active last_seen_before:"2023-07-01T00:00:00Z"`

 The following filters are supported:

 - `status` - Indicates the status of the user.
 It can be either `active`, `dormant` or `suspended`.
 - `role` - Represents the role of the user.
 You can refer to the [TemplateRole documentation](https://pkg.go.dev/github.com/coder/coder/codersdk#TemplateRole) for a list of supported user roles.
+- `last_seen_before` and `last_seen_after` - The last time a used has used the platform (e.g. logging in, any API requests, connecting to workspaces).
+Uses the RFC3339Nano format.